msaroufim/newblog/_posts/2019-06-07-a-personal-review-of-zach-like-the-book.md

 ![Font](/assets/images/2019-06-07-a-personal-review-of-zach-like-the-book-font.JPG)

 My favorite pages from the book are the ones below where he was trying to make a game inspired by biological processes, electric circuits and computer networking.
 To me the reason this is so impressive is because a lot of people try to acquire scientific knowledge with the goal of applying it to their work.
-Instead Zach's apprach is more like trying to make your personal interests marketable.
+Instead Zach's approach is more like trying to make your personal interests marketable.
 But this isn't inherently easy.
 For the most part when you look at video games they fit into a clearly defined genre with some famous games representing those genres
 * DOTA -> MOBA
 * Counter Strike -> FPS
 * Fortnite/PUBG -> Battle Royale